Safe Control and Learning Using Generalized Action Governor: Introduction

-The first part of this paper aims to generalize the action governor theory.
-Instead of focusing on system models that take a specific form such as linear or piecewise-affine as in \cite{li2020action,li2021robust,li2022robust}, we make minimal assumptions on the model and describe the offline design procedure as well as online operation procedure of the action governor in such a general setting.
-Then, we introduce tailored design procedures and algorithms for linear systems and discrete systems with finite state and action spaces.
-Note that the procedure and algorithm for linear systems introduced in this paper are different from those in \cite{li2020action} -- the ones introduced in this paper are derived based on the generalized action governor theory developed in this paper, which are computationally efficient and scalable but restricted to convex constraints, while those in \cite{li2020action} are not.
+The first part of this paper aims to generalize the AG theory.
+Instead of focusing on specific system models, such as linear or piecewise-affine models as in \cite{li2020action,li2021robust,li2021safereinforcementlearningusing}, we make minimal assumptions about the system and describe both the offline design and online operation procedures of the AG in this more general framework.
+Next, we introduce tailored design procedures and algorithms for linear systems, as well as for discrete systems with finite state and action spaces, highlighting the unique characteristics of each.
+Note that the procedure and algorithm for linear systems introduced in this paper are different from those of \cite{li2020action} -- the ones introduced in this paper are derived based on the generalized AG theory developed in this paper, which are computationally efficient and scalable but restricted to convex constraints, while those of \cite{li2020action} are not.
 Moreover, we introduce a novel procedure and algorithm that handle discrete systems.